lutfiqaraman/ChatApp/README.md

 # ChatApp
-A chat app was created using Nodejs and socket.io
+A real-time chat app was created using Nodejs and socket.io

 *Note: There is no database this is just a mockup*